zawwz/lxsh/README.md

 > See `lxsh --help-commands` for more details

-## Minimize code
+## Minify code

 Reduce code size to a minimum without changing functionality with the `-m` option.

-### Further minimizing
+### Further minifying

-The script can be further minimized by altering code elements.
+The script can be further minified by altering code elements.
 This can cause some change in execution behavior if you are not careful.

-Variable names can be minimized with `--minimize-var`, use `--exclude-var` to exclude variables from being minimized (for example environment config).
+Variable names can be minified with `--minify-var`, use `--exclude-var` to exclude variables from being minified (for example environment config).

-Function names can be minimized with `--minimize-fct`, use `--exclude-fct` to exclude functions from being minimized.
+Function names can be minified with `--minify-fct`, use `--exclude-fct` to exclude functions from being minified.

 Unused functions and variables can be removed with `--remove-unused`.